alireza-h/php-openapi/README.md

 - Run `php -S localhost:8001` in project root directory

-  - Open `http://loclahost:8001` is your browser for Open API json document
+  - Open `http://loclahost:8001` in your browser for Open API json document
-  - Open `http://loclahost:8001?swagger` is your browser for Open API Swagger UI
+  - Open `http://loclahost:8001?swagger` in your browser for Open API Swagger UI

 ### Dependency of existing project